-- Fluid Tube (for solventborne systems only): ground the fluid tube by connecting it to the grounded fluid bracket. - Fluid Hose (for waterborne systems only): the hose is grounded through the conductive layer.
-Install the hose as instructed in the gun manual. - Electrostatic Air Spray Gun: ground the gun by connecting the gun power cable to a properly grounded controller. - Air compressors and hydraulic power supplies: ground the equipment according to the manufacturer's recommendations. - All electrical cables must be properly grounded. - All persons entering the spray location: shoes must have conductive soles, such as leather; or personal grounding straps must be worn.
-Do not wear shoes with non-conductive soles such as rubber or plastic. - Object being sprayed: keep the workpiece hangers clean and grounded at all times.
-Resistance must not exceed 1 megohm. - The floor of the spray location: must be electrically conductive and grounded.
-Do not cover the floor with cardboard or any non-conductive material which would interrupt ground continuity. - Flammable liquids in the spray location: must be kept in approved, grounded containers.
+- Voltage Isolation System (for waterborne systems): Follow the grounding procedure in the manufacturer's instructions. - Fluid Hose (for waterborne systems only): The hose is grounded through the conductive layer. - Air compressors and hydraulic power supplies: Ground the equipment according to the manufacturer's recommendations. - All air and fluid lines must be properly grounded. - All electrical cables must be properly grounded. - All persons entering the spray area: Shoes must have conductive soles, such as leather; or personal grounding straps must be worn.
+Do not wear shoes with non-conductive soles such as rubber or plastic.
+Gloves and other protective clothing must also be conductive.
+Resistance must not exceed 100 megohm per EN ISO 20344, EN1149-5. - Object being sprayed: Keep the workpiece hangers clean and grounded at all times.
+Resistance must not exceed 1 megohm. - The floor of the spray area: The floor must be electrically conductive and grounded.
+Do not cover the floor with cardboard or any non-conductive material which would interrupt grounding continuity. - Flammable liquids in the spray area: must be kept in approved, grounded containers.
 Do not use plastic containers.
 Do not store more than the quantity needed for one shift. - All electrically conductive objects or devices in the spray location: including fluid containers and wash cans, must be properly grounded.